Senior Administrative Assistant

 - Performs a variety of complex, diverse and confidential duties that involve exercising some independent judgment and discretion, multi-tasking with efficiency, and maintaining accuracy.

-- Understands and applies office policies, procedures and practices associated with the specialized nature of the department or division.
+- Understands and applies office procedures and practices associated with the specialized nature of the department or division.

 - Responds effectively to inquiries from students, staff and/or the public regarding departmental procedures or services.